openshift/training/beta-4-setup.md

     ruby-example-1

-OpenShift v3 is in a bit of a transtiion period between authentication paradigms.
+OpenShift v3 is in a bit of a transition period between authentication paradigms.
 Suffice it to say that, for this beta drop, certain actions cannot be performed by "normal" users, even if it makes sense that they should.
 Don't worry, we'll get there.
+Feel free to try these things as a "normal" user - you will get a "forbidden" error.

 In order to watch the build logs, you actually need to be a cluster administratior right now.
 So, as `root`, you can do the following things: